 Ok, enough whining (for now).
 Today, I bring you my second post for The Cake Blog!
 I am happy to report this one was smooth sailing compared to my last cake.
 No major issues or disasters, which is a rarity when it comes to my baking.

-Pairing it with a classic vanilla bean swiss meringue buttercream really lets the poppy seed flavour stand out.
-If you don’t have vanilla bean paste, you can use regular vanilla and still get the same great flavour.
+Pairing it with a classic vanilla bean swiss meringue buttercream really lets the poppy seed flavor stand out.
+If you don’t have vanilla bean paste, you can use regular vanilla and still get the same great flavor.

 If you love poppy seed, you will love this Poppy Seed Cake!
 Head on over to The Cake Blog to check out the recipe!